Procurement and Commissioning Strategy

 We will do this by: working with external stakeholders including businesses and the voluntary, community and social enterprise sector to understand and remove barriers to our procurements.
 By working with external partners such as Crown Commercial Services, ESPO, Procurement for Housing, Eastern Procurement Ltd. and the East of England LGA

-6. Good Principles of Procurement
+5. Good principles of Procurement

 At the centre of this Strategy are the best practice principles which underpin the processes the Council follows in commissioning services: transparency, integrity, economy, openness, fairness, competition and accountability.
 Below are some of the practical steps the Council will take to embed these principles in its processes.

-Economy and Competition
+Economy and competition

-PRE-MARKET ANALYSIS - the procurement service will assist officers in choosing the best route for procurement, checking for duplications in service to rationalise contracts where appropriate.
+The procurement service will assist officers in choosing the best route for procurement, checking for duplications in service to rationalise contracts where appropriate.
 The Council's procurement service will support the Council to achieve this by:

 - conducting gap analysis of current contracts